David3677814/Kotlin/README.md

 The space for my Spring 2024 Kotlin code.
 I'm learning Kotlin at Conrad High School.

-This text was inset using VScode.
+This text was input using VScode.